-- You can call us at Customer Service (phone numbers are listed on the cover of this booklet). - You can get free help from your State Health Insurance Assistance Program. - Your doctor or other prescriber can make a request for you.
-For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - o If you want a friend, relative, or another person to be your representative, call Customer Service (phone numbers are listed on the cover of this booklet) and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
-The form gives that person permission to act on your behalf.
+- You can call us at Customer Service at (866) 264-4676. - You can get free help from your State Health Insurance Assistance Program. - Your doctor or other prescriber can make a request for you.
+For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 Appeal on your behalf.
+If your Level 1 Appeal is denied your doctor or prescriber can request a Level 2 Appeal. - You can ask someone to act on your behalf.
+If you want to, you can name another person to act for you as your representative to ask for a coverage decision or make an Appeal. - o If you want a friend, relative, or another person to be your representative, call Customer Service at (866) 264-4676 and ask for the Appointment of Representative form.
+(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf) The form gives that person permission to act on your behalf.
 It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form. - While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
-If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
-If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - You also have the right to hire a lawyer.
+You must give us a copy of the signed form. - While we can accept an Appeal request without the form, we cannot complete our review until we receive it.
+If we do not receive the form before our deadline for making a decision on your Appeal, your Appeal request will be dismissed.
+If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your Appeal. - You also have the right to hire a lawyer.
 You may contact your own lawyer or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services if you qualify.
-However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.
+However, you are not required to hire a lawyer to ask for any kind of coverage decision or Appeal a decision.

-SECTION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal
+SECTION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an Appeal